 • A completed Application Form;

-• A 3-5 page summary statement highlighting the major contribution that make the nominee eligible for this award as well as other accomplishments in all three (3) categories: teaching, scholarship, and service;
+• A 3-5 page summary statement highlighting the major contribution that make the nominee eligible for this award in all three (3) categories: teaching, scholarship, and service;

 • A current curriculum vitae;

 • Up to five (5) examples of achievements.
 At least one (1) example of achievement should be included from each of the three (3) areas of professional responsibility.